romeopeter/dsa-crash-course/month-1/week-2/outline.md

-# Array and String: Dynamic arrays, common string operations, sliding window technique (15 - 22 Jan).
+# Arrays and Strings: Dynamic arrays, common string operations, sliding window technique (15 - 22 Jan).

 Arrays and Strings are fundamental data structure for storing and manipulating collections of elements.
 Strings can be treated as immutable array of characters.